Genomon-Project/paplot-doc/quick_start.rst

   paplot conf

-| Installation is succesful if the following messages are displayed.
+| If the following messages are displayed, then the installation is succesful.

 .. code-block:: bash